scwatts/hicap/README.md

 ## Introduction
-The *cap* locus of *H. influenzae* are categorised into 6 different groups based on serology (a-f).
-The locus has three functionally distinct regions, designated `region I`, `region II`, and `region III`.
+The *cap* loci of *H. influenzae* are categorised into 6 different groups based on serology (a-f).
+There are three functionally distinct regions of the *cap* locus, designated `region I`, `region II`, and `region III`.
 Genes within `region I` (`bexABCD`) and `region III` (`hcsAB`) are associated with membrane transport and post-translation modification.
-The `region II` genes encode serotype specific proteins, each having a distinct set of genes.
-The difficulty in typing the *H. influenzae* *cap* results from the large structual diversity seen in the locus.
-Partial or whole loci subject to duplication or deletion is not uncommon.
+The `region II` genes encode serotype specific proteins, with each serotype (a-f) having a distinct set of genes. *cap* loci are often subject to structual changes (e.g. duplication, deletion) making the process of *in silico* typing and characterisation of loci difficult.

-This tools automates identification of the *cap* locus, describes the structual layout of loci, and performs *in silico* serotyping.
+This tools automates identification of the *cap* locus, describes the structual layout, and performs *in silico* serotyping.

 ## Requirements
 There are a couple of software dependencies that are required:
 * `Python`, version 3.6 or above
-    * `biopython`
+* `Biopython`, version 1.63 or above
-* `BLAST+`, version 2.2.28 or above
+* `BLAST+`, version 2.2.28 or above.
+Commands used are:
     * `makeblastdb`
     * `blastn`

 ## Installation
 Recommended method of installation is via `pip`: